 In their northern location the Johns Hopkins Base Hospital 18 faced punishing cold weather which froze medicines, and stressed patients and staff.
 Caring for increasing battle casualties stretched the nurses' endurance but they never stopped.
 Through their letters we have a close-up of a battlefield hospital.

-"The story is fascinating and worthwhile, a little slice of history that hasn’t received the attention it deserves.
-Schoetter embodies her character completely, and before long it’s easy to forget that she’s playing a character at all."
-Dcist
+"The story is a fascinating slice of history that hasn’t received the attention it deserves.
+Schoettler embodies her character completely, making it easy to forget she is playing a character at all."
+DCist

-Maryland spoken word artist Ellouise Schoettler is known for seeking stories of unknown women - then bringing them to life with "heart and humor."
+Maryland spoken word artist Ellouise Schoettler is known for researching stories of unknown women and then bringing them to life with "heart and humor."

-Ready to Serve is her second one-woman show which focuses on women's little known WWI history.
-"This story will be 100 years old in 2017 so I wanted to give these women a voice during the time of the World War One Centennial."
+In Ready to Serve she focuses on women's little known WWI history.
+"This story will be 100 years old in 2017-2018 so I wanted to give these nurses a voice during the time of the World War One Centennial."

 CONTACT Ellouise Schoettler EllouiseSchoettler@gmail.com